 Sézane is the ultimate cool girl brand and a pioneer in online French fashion.
 Their stunning shop is located in the 2nd arrondissement and it’s a stop high on the to do list for any Francophile wanting to take home a special piece.
-They also offer free shipping and returns to the US on their website.
+They also offer free shipping and returns.

 If you’re into cooking, you’ll want to head to E.Dehillerin.
 There’s every cooking accoutrement you could every think of in that store, including a duck press that Anthony Bourdain bought on the No Reservations Paris episode.

 To call La Grande Epicerie de Paris just a grocery store would be an understatement.
 Stop here for a true culinary shopping experience.
 Of course, Paris is also known for its outdoor markets selling fresh produce, cheese and spices.